sebhoof/SolarAxionFlux/README.md

 ### Axions as solar thermometers

-The folder [python/](python/) contains Python scripts for inverting the observed helioscope &ldquo;axion image&rdquo; to infer the solar temperature and Debye scale at different locations inside the Sun.
+We then studied how to infer the solar temperature (and Debye screening scale) at different locations inside the Sun by inverting the helioscope &ldquo;axion image.&rdquo;
-More details to be added in the future, stay tuned...
+The folder [python/](python/) contains the Python scripts used in the related preprint, which is available on the [arXiv](https://arxiv.org/abs/2306.00077).

 ## Installation